 Publications Related to General Corporate Legal Services

-Motomura Takeshi supervised and Ito Hiroki and Karasawa Akira authored the 3rd article of the series "Introduction Course for Newly Appointed Auditors: Authority, Responsibility, and Response for Misconduct" titled "Board of Auditors and Board of Directors: Important Roles of Auditors, etc. independent of Execution of Operation” which appears in September 2018 issue of a monthly magazine, Gekkan Kansayaku.
+Motomura Takeshi supervised and Ito Hiroki and Mori Shunsuke authored the 5th article of the series "Introduction Course for Newly Appointed Auditors: Authority, Responsibility, and Response for Misconduct" titled "Auditors' Obligation and Responsibility, etc." which appears in the November 2018 issue of a monthly magazine, Gekkan Kansayaku.

 Lectures, Seminars and Conferences Related to General Corporate Legal Services